telicent-oss/telicent-access/accessibility.md

 ## Feedback & Support
-If you experience difficulties accessing our content or have suggestions for improvement, please contact us through our [Support Portal](https://telicent.atlassian.net/servicedesk/customer/portal/1)
+If you experience difficulties accessing our content or have suggestions for improvement, please [contact us](mailto:opensource@telicent.io)

 _Last updated: 13-02-2025_